danwing/https-local-domains/draft-thomson-https-local-domains.md

 When using Raw Public Keys, a misbinding attack (also called unknown key-share attack) is possible when the server name is not cryptographically bound to the TLS handshake ({{MM24}}).
-The mechanism described in this draft avoids such an attack because the public key is included in the handshake which the client verifies matches the public key hash contained in the hostname.
-This obviates the need for mitigations described in {{?RFC8844}}.
+The attack is mitigated in this draft by requiring the client and server to use TLS SNI when requesting the server's raw public key.

 # IANA Considerations {#iana}